zextras/tech-doc/source/carbonio-ce/admincli/management.rst

 :ref:`le-renew` shows how to renew a Let's Encrypt-generated certificate, either manually or automatically.

-:ref:`mailboxmove` shows how to move an account from one server to another one.

 :ref:`disclaimer-cli` contains useful commands to manage domain disclaimers

 .. toctree::